 Toowoomba Regional Art Gallery was established in 1937, making it the oldest public art gallery in regional Queensland.
 In 1994, the Gallery relocated from Toowoomba City Hall into its own purposely-refurbished, award-winning facility next door.
 Owned and operated by Toowoomba Regional Council, the Gallery is located in the heart of the city and is surrounded by attractive inner-city parks with only a short stroll across the Civic green to Toowoomba's new City Library.

 Bolton Reading Room opening hours* (housing the Lionel Lindsay Library)

 - Tuesday to Thursday: 11am - 3pm

 - Closed Mondays and all public holidays

 *Please contact us for closure times over the Christmas/New Year period.

 Parking is available in Ruthven Street and in nearby off-street car parks.

 Access for disabled is available at street level, with a lift leading to the upper floor.
-Toilet facilities cater for visitors using wheelchairs and parents and guardians tending babies and young children.
+Toilet facilities cater for visitors using wheelchairs and guardians tending babies and young children.

 The Fred and Lucy Gould Collection